 NOTE: If you work me portable, please log my callsign as given during the QSO, usually "KC2LST" when I am in 2-land.
 When I upload to LoTW, my profile for that operation will report the correct grid square and county information for my QTH at the time.

-I have been quite pleased with the capabilities of the WA2NAN True Talk G5RV Jr., having confirmed 177 DXCC entities with them thus far.
+I have been quite pleased with the capabilities of the WA2NAN True Talk G5RV Jr., having confirmed 240 current DXCC entities with them thus far.

-Newest arrivals in the shack are the Elecraft K3/100, #4367, and its companion P3 Panadapter.
-Both these units were built from kits and each was a smooth and fun experience.
-I recommend the kit mode for anyone considering purchasing this superb transceiver and its panadapter sidekick.
+All the Elecraft products were built from kits and each was a smooth and fun experience.
+I recommend the kit mode for anyone considering purchasing an Elecraft item.

 73, thanks for the contact, and hope to see you again soon!